CSA-OCP-GER/windows-virtual-desktop/README.md

-# windows-virtual-desktop
+# Windows Virtual Desktop (Preview Version)

-First View and hands on with the public preview of Windows Virtual Desktop
+Oneday workshop to have a first view on the service and hands on with the public preview of Windows Virtual Desktop.

+## Basic Links

+## Inhalt